Updated: December 2019

 Opening Hours: Daily – 6pm to 11pm

 If you are in Hua Hin over the weekend, you have 2 night markets to visit.
 This is the second one, Cicada Night Market.
-It is a trendy flea market selling a variety of art decorations, hand-made souvenirs, clothing, footwear, decorative items, etc. There is also an open air food court and an amphitheater style garden where there are performances together with music.
+It is a trendy flea market selling a variety of art decorations, hand-made souvenirs, clothing, footwear, decorative items, etc. There is also an open-air food court and an amphitheatre style garden where there are performances together with music.
 This is the place for you to just chill out, relax and appreciate the art.
+Read more…

 Address: Suan Sri, Khao Takiab (on Phetkasem Road)